jathak/cli_repl/README.md

 ### Testing REPLs

-If using `Repl.run()` without a terminal, the input will be printed along with the prompts, allowing you to test REPLs made with this library by comparing stdout to the expected log input and output together.
+If running without a terminal, the input will be printed along with the prompts, allowing you to test REPLs made with this library by comparing stdout to the expected log input and output together.

 See [test/repl_test.dart][repl_test] for an example of this.

 [repl_test]: https://github.com/jathak/cli_repl/tree/master/test/repl_test.dart

+### Running on Node

+If you compile this to JS with Dart 2, you can run it on Node.

+There are a couple of behavior differences:

+- Node's built-in readline library is used, so the supported navigation and history commands may vary from the Dart version.
+- Likewise, line history is managed by Node, and you can't change the maximum number of entries or edit history manually from Dart.
+- Only `Repl.runAsync()` works.
+Calling `Repl.run()` will throw an error.